top of page

 What is most important in our lives are ideas, love, feelings, and consciousness.
 They do not have a shape or a weight.
 Could the level above us be made of energy?
 Heat?
 Consciousness?
 Love?
 Freedom?
 Could it be a level of souls without a body?

 When searching for life on other planets, we look for a body.
-We search for water because here on Earth, the bodies are made of 80% water.
+We search for water because here on Earth, bodies are made of 80% water.
 We limit our investigation to levels below human existence.
 We should not use the sky as a screen on which we project our own film.
 How can we be sure that the levels above us do not consist of energy, heat, or souls without a body?

 2-6 Our glass ceiling